databill86/IBM-Call-for-Code-Hackaton-/README.md

 # Drone-PI

-This is laraspberry pi which is responsible for running the script dathunter.py which will be waiting to connect to a server to receive the data in a csv file.
+This is laraspberry pi which is responsible for running the script datahunter.py which will be waiting to connect to a server to receive the data in a csv file.
+Once we have all the collected data, we process it to send it to the cloud with the Proccess.py script.